 It's a good question, and we're here to help answer it — take a look at our tips and suggestions for small CNC machine shops to continue growing their businesses in an ever-crowding market.

 1. Develop Partnerships

-For many start-up machine shop owners, the early days can be an uncertain time in which numerous concerns, such as volume expectations, client lists, or even floor plans, have yet to be resolved.
+For many machine shop owners, the early days can be an uncertain time in which numerous concerns, such as volume expectations, client lists, or even floor plans, have yet to be resolved.

 Whether having friends steer clients in your direction, enter into partnerships, or simply provide advice on business practices, relying on your current connections can give you a useful leg-up.

 Many also build their network through industry events and webinars.

 It is generally a good practice to focus on the specific types of purchasers that will buy your products at the best volume rate.

 For example, if your shop specializes in producing gear shafts with a diameter under five inches, try to establish relationships with companies that purchase this product at a rate favorable to your production cycle and turnover.

 Targeting your market niche will help you make the best use of your specialty, like only in replacement parts.
 Some CNC companies see this as a very successful model for what may seem like a limited market.
 As you grow your company, you can diversify into other markets.